Opencart Web Application Firewall (WAF) Security Extension

 The WAF Security Brute Force Log sub-menu option, will redirect the admin to the WAF Security Brute Force Log page where a list of login history details of all the users is present, as shown in the image below.

-In the frontend, the customers will login to their accounts after the 2factor Authentication process.
+In the frontend, the customers will log in to their accounts after the 2factor Authentication process.
 Where the QR code is to be scanned using the Google Authenticator.

 The new customers will find the Verify email tab for email verification at the time when the customer registers with the website.
-A success message shall display when email verification message is sent.
+A success message shall display when an email verification message is sent.